Hostětín

+Geography

+Hostětín is located about 24 km southeast of Zlín and 20 km northwest of Trenčín.
+It lies on the border between the Vizovice Highlands and White Carpathians.
+The highest point is at 531 m above sea level.
+The entire municipality lies within the White Carpathians Protected Landscape Area.
+The Kolelač Stream originates here and flows across the municipal territory.

 History

 The first written mention of Hostětín is from 1412.
 In 1516, Hostětín was referred to as an abandoned village, but in 1576 it was repopulated.
-Between 1964 and 1990, Hostětín was an administrative part of Pitín.
+From 1964 to 1990, Hostětín was an administrative part of Pitín.

-Sustainability
+Demographics

+Economy and environment

 The village is known for its environmental activities.
 Since 1995, the village and other organizations have realized several projects, among them apple juice factory, passive house and solar panels.
 Because of this, on 22 March 2010 Charles, Prince of Wales has visited this village.
 In 2015 there was a visit of Andrew Schapiro, ambassador to the Czech Republic of United States during Earth Day.

 The municipality has already won several awards for its approach to the use of renewable energy sources, such as the Energy Globe 2007 or the Czech Solar Award 2009.
 In 2012, Hostětín, along with 19 other European municipalities and regions, won the Climate Star International Award 2012.

+Transport

+Hostětín is located on the railway line Bylnice–Staré Město.

+Sights

+There are no protected cultural monuments in the municipality.
+A landmark in the centre of Hostěnín is the Chapel of the Virgin Mary.